 Why are Heirloom Tomatoes So Expensive?

 Heirloom tomatoes are expensive because they are not mass-produced.
 With fewer available (than hybrids), their price typically stays high.
 Heirlooms are not disease resistant, their vines produce less per acre than hybrid varieties, and they do not travel well.
-Also, they do not have thick skins to protect them during transport and their lack of uniformity in size and shape makes it difficult to package and transport them.
+Also, they do not have thick skins to protect them during transport.
+Plus, their lack of uniformity in size and shape makes it difficult to package and transport them.

 Do Heirloom Tomatoes Taste Better than Hybrids?